grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 }
 ```

-This would do the job for the task at hand, but would make the `ReservationCommand` break the command-query separation principle, which I like to uphold as much as I can.
+This would do the job for the task at hand but would make the `ReservationCommand` break the command-query separation principle, which I like to uphold as much as I can.
 Also, the `ReservationCommand` interface would become much less reusable.
 If our application was to support different commands, each returning a different type of result, we could not have a single interface for all of them.
-This in turn would make it more difficult to decorate the commands using the decorator pattern.
+This, in turn, would make it more difficult to decorate the commands using the decorator pattern.
 We might try to fix this by making the command generic:

 ```csharp
 public interface ReservationCommand<T>